How will climate change affect crop yields in the future?

 First, plants can benefit from higher CO2 levels in the atmosphere; this is called “carbon fertilization”.
 Wheat and rice — so-called “C3” crops — can significantly benefit from more CO2.
 Maize, millet, and sorghum — “C4” crops — benefit very little, except under drought conditions.

 Second, crops are affected by higher temperatures.
-This can increase or decrease yields depending on the type of crop and where in the world you are grown.
+This can increase or decrease yields depending on the type of crop and where in the world it is grown.
 For farmers in temperate climates, where temperatures are lower than the “optimal” for that crop, moderate climate change can potentially increase average yields.
 For farmers in the tropics or subtropics where temperatures are already at or past the “optimal”, higher temperatures will directly reduce yields.

 Finally, crops are affected by water availability.
 Yields decline significantly under water stress and the opposite — flood and waterlogging — so crop productivity will decrease if climate change increases the frequency or intensity of these events.